osmandapp/web/main/blog/2019-11-19-android-3-50/index.md

 ## Export/Import navigation profiles

 Now you can export or import navigation profiles.
-You should choose to Configure profile-> Actions (for export), for profile import you should select its file on the device and open it with OsmAnd.
+You should choose to '<Translate android="yes" id="configure_profile" /> → <Translate android="yes" id="shared_string_actions" />' (for export), for profile import you should select its file on the device and open it with OsmAnd.

 <table>
   <tr>